fkucuk/Fall2016Swe573/README.md

+# FAT App (Food & Activity Tracking Application)
-# Fatih Kucuk -  Fall 2016 SWE573
+## Fatih Kucuk -  Fall 2016 SWE573

-This repository will contain all the info, activity done for this course.
+This repository contains (and shall contain) all the information about the application developing during the Software Development Practive course.
+Main purpose of this application is (will) to log an individual's activities and food consumption, and makes calorie calculations.

+## Wiki
+All detailed information will be available on this repository's wiki.

 ## Tracking Work